Flank/flank-dashboard/metrics/coverage_converter/docs/02_coverage_converter_publishing.md

 `./coverage_converter_macos lcov -i <YOUR_COVERAGE_REPORT_FILE> -o <COVERAGE_REPORT_OUTPUT_FILE.json>`

 As you can see, the Coverage Converter CLI contains a separate command for each supported coverage format.
 So, to convert the `Istanbul` coverage report, you should replace the `lcov` command with `istanbul` and so on.
-See [Coverage Converter design](https://github.com/platform-platform/monorepo/blob/master/metrics/coverage_converter/docs/01_coverage_converter_design.md#cli-design) document for detailed description of the CLI arguments.
+See [Coverage Converter design](https://github.com/platform-platform/monorepo/blob/master/metrics/coverage_converter/docs/01_coverage_converter_design.md#cli-design) document for a detailed description of the CLI arguments.

 After the conversion process is finished, the command will create a `COVERAGE_REPORT_OUTPUT_FILE.json` file with the coverage report JSON readable by the CI integrations tool.